Carlos Johnny Méndez

-Carlos J. "Johnny" Méndez Núñez (born June 30, 1960) is a politician from Fajardo, Puerto Rico.
-He represents District 36 in the Puerto Rico House of Representatives and assumed the role of Majority Leader upon the resignation of Rolando Crespo as a member of the House in February, 2011.
+Carlos "Johnny" Méndez Núñez (born June 30, 1960) is a politician from Fajardo, Puerto Rico.
+He represents District 36 in the Puerto Rico House of Representatives and assumed the role of Majority Leader until January 2013 upon the resignation of Rolando Crespo as a member of the House in February, 2011.

 Méndez is a supporter of statehood for Puerto Rico and is affiliated with the New Progressive Party (PNP).

 Méndez, who studied law and resides in Fajardo, Puerto Rico, simultaneously chairs the Government Committee of the House.
 He is a member of the National Conference of State Legislatures and the National Hispanic Caucus of State Legislators.

 Early life and education

-Carlos Johnny Méndez Nuñez was born and raised in Fajardo.
+Carlos "Johnny" Méndez Nuñez was born and raised in Fajardo.
 In 1978 he graduated with honors from the Santiago Veve Calzada High School.

 After graduating, Méndez was admitted to the University of Puerto Rico at Río Piedras where he completed a Bachelor's degree with a major in Labor Relations and a minor in Business Administration.
 He graduated in 1982, and continued studies in Law at the Interamerican University of Puerto Rico School of Law.
 He received his Juris doctor in 1986.